microsoft/verona/src/langkit/sample/readme.md

 ## QuickCheck

+if symbol table lookup has multiple definitions and any of them isn't a flag::multidef node then error

 type assertions are accidentally allowed as types type assertions on operators are awkward catch unexpected bindings as well